 The SENDCO attends regular briefings and network meetings in order to keep up-to-date with local and national updates in SEND.

 Teaching and Learning resources are available from the SENDCO but are stored throughout school.
-The SENDCO manages the budget allocated by the governors for SEND consumables and for the Intervention Team.
+The SENDCO manages the budget allocated by the School for SEND consumables.

 SECTION 10 - Storing and Managing Information